 Unfortunately, not only are we witnessing failures from boards not speaking up about the multiple, massive issues currently affecting their teams, organisations or sectors at the moment, but board members leaking confidential information, or bringing outside agendas into their meetings in an attempt to sway the actions of their boards or the orgs they oversee.

-Continue reading “And another thing: board solidarity”
+Continue reading “And another thing: bad board maths”The statements we make

 As artists, cultural workers and arts organisations, ours is the business of statement-making.